 The GTI Bi-Fuel System is a retrofit technology that allows diesel engines to operate on a mixture of diesel fuel and natural gas.
 This is achieved through the use of proprietary and patented technologies that are installed externally of the engine.
 Conversion to GTI Bi-Fuel requires no major changes or modifications of the engine and allows the engine to safely operate on gas percentages up to a maximum of 70% of the total fuel requirement.
 After conversion to bi-fuel, the engine can still be operated on 100% diesel fuel without loss of power or efficiency.
 The Bi-Fuel System has been designed to allow for switching of fuel modes during full or part load conditions, without interruption in engine speed, power or stability.
-The Bi-Fuel System utilizes a fumigation gas delivery method whereby gas is delivered to the cylinders via the standard engine airintake system and is then ignited by a diesel "pilot" which acts as an ignition source for the air-gas mixture.
-Two versions of the Bi-Fuel system are available. the standard system described above, which regulates gas flow in a constant manner based upon air flow into the engine, and the GTI+ system, which adjusts the flow of natural gas to achieve an optimum gas substitution percentage based upon load as indicated by kW sensor.
-For information on the standard system, please reference GTI IOM.
+The Bi-Fuel System utilizes a fumigation gas delivery method whereby gas is delivered to the cylinders via the standard engine air-intake system and is then ignited by a diesel "pilot" which acts as an ignition source for the air-gas mixture.